OrangeSpyderMan/inkplate10-weather-cal/examples/pico-ep0164-mqtt-weather/README.md

 - Raspberry Pi Pico W with MicroPython installed.
 - 52Pi EP-0164 Pico Breadboard Kit.
+- MicroPython's `umqtt.simple` package installed on the Pico.
 - 52Pi ILI9341 MicroPython display driver copied to the Pico as `ili934xnew.py`.
 - 52Pi/driver font dependency copied to the Pico as `glcdfont.py`.